temee0/Analyzing-crimes-under-IUCR-using-SQL/README.md

 ![](https://github.com/temee0/Analyzing-crimes-under-IUCR-using-SQL/blob/main/front_page.jpg)

 ## Introduction
-This report delves into a meticulous examination of crimes cataloged under the **Illinois Uniform Crime Reporting (IUCR)** system, spanning from 2001 to the present day.
-The IUCR, a standardized method for classifying criminal offenses, offers a comprehensive framework for organizing and interpreting diverse criminal activities, providing invaluable insights into the evolving nature of crime over the years.
-Within this report, there are subsections derived from the main data that focus on child-related crimes, sex crimes, and homicide.
+This report is a meticulous examination of crimes cataloged under the **Illinois Uniform Crime Reporting (IUCR)** system, spanning from 2001 to the present day.
+The IUCR is a standardized method for classifying criminal offenses, offers a comprehensive framework for organizing and interpreting diverse criminal activities, providing invaluable insights into the evolving nature of crime over the years.
+Within this report, there are subsections derived from the main data that focus on child-related crimes, sex crimes, and homicides.
 The Structured query language(SQL) was used to understand the crime dynamics, thereby facilitating informed decision-making and targeted interventions.
 This project serves as a dynamic platform to elevate my SQL skills, allowing me to navigate the complexities of data analytics.
+**_click [here]() to view the visualization of this report using tableau_**

 ## Analysis Toolkits
 ### Structured Query Language (MySQL):